Bounding Membership Inference: Discussion

 \subsection{MI Accuracy vs. MI Advantage}

-Previous work, particularly~\citet{yeom2018privacy} and~\citet{erlingsson2019we}, focused on membership advantage, which is essentially an improvement in accuracy of $f$ over the random guess of $50\%$ of drawing a point in the training dataset.
+Previous work, particularly~\citet{yeom2018privacy} and~\citet{erlingsson2019we}, focused on membership advantage, which is essentially an improvement in accuracy of an adversary $f$ (with associated set $S$) over the random guess of $50\%$ of drawing a point in the training dataset.
 More specifically, if we let $A(f)$ denote the accuracy of $f$, then membership advantage is computed as $2(A(f)-0.5)$.
 We can generalize this to ask what the membership advantage of the positive accuracy of $f$ compared to the baseline $\mathbb{P}_{\mathbf{x}^*}(1)$ is for values other than only $0.5$.

-Theorem \ref{thm:MI_pos_acc} gives us an upper bound on the positive accuracy and thus an upper bound on the positive advantage of $f$ denoted as $Ad(f)$: